halelidan/test_repo/walkthrough.md

 ### Additional API's:

-If you do not see an API you need to enable in the list above, you can manually add it by:
+If you do not see an API you need to enable in the list above, you can manually add it by following these steps:

 1. Go to the **APIs & Services > Enabled APIs & services** page in the Cloud Console.
 You can use the button below to find the section.

     <walkthrough-menu-navigation sectionId="API_SECTION;metropolis_enabled_apis_and_services"></walkthrough-menu-navigation>

-2. Click <walkthrough-spotlight-pointer cssSelector=".mdc-button.mat-mdc-button.gmat-mdc-button-with-prefix.mat-primary.mat-mdc-button-base.gmat-mdc-button.cm-button">**ENABLE APIS AND SERVICES**</walkthrough-spotlight-pointer> to continue.
+2. Click <walkthrough-spotlight-pointer cssSelector=".mdc-button.mat-mdc-button.gmat-mdc-button-with-prefix.mat-primary.mat-mdc-button-base.gmat-mdc-button.cm-button">**Enable API's and Services**</walkthrough-spotlight-pointer>.
+3. Browse for the API's needed and enable them.

 ## Switch Off Ephemeral Mode

-First, let's switch off your shell's ephemeral mode.
+Now, let's switch off your shell's ephemeral mode if its operating.

 Click <walkthrough-spotlight-pointer spotlightId="cloud-shell-more-button" target="cloudshell" title="Show me where">**More**</walkthrough-spotlight-pointer> and look for the `Ephemeral Mode` option.
 If it is turned on turn it off.
 This allows the dashboard code to persist across sessions.